 Around 75% of them checked their phones at least three times per day while supervising their children3.

 Encourages teenage phubbing

-Adolescents who are phubbed by parents have the tendencies to engage in phubbing themselves.
-They consider phubbing an accepted social norm4.
+Adolescents who are phubbed by parents have the tendency to phub others.
+They consider the phubbing habit an accepted social norm4.

 Teenage cell phone addiction

 Parental phubbing often occurs in family settings, when parents are distracted by their mobile phones in front of their children.